slaski-mateusz/data-diode-proxy/README.md

 Application simulates incoming data stored in files.

-Program writes files named according the configuration filled with 32 characters lines:
+Program writes files named according the configuration.
+Files are filled with 32 characters lines:

 * 8 characters with zero filled file number
 * 23 characters with zero filled counter in file